AbdoAitrais/AbdoAitrais/README.md

 # 💫 About Me:
-I am a software engineering student
+I am a software engineering

 ## 🌐 Socials: